Configuring Qt Creator

 For more information, see Defining Color Schemes.

-Generic highlighting is provided by KSyntaxHighlighting, which is the syntax highlighting engine for Kate syntax definitions.
+KSyntaxHighlighting provides generic highlighting.
+It is the syntax highlighting engine for Kate syntax definitions.
 Qt Creator comes with most of the commonly used syntax files, and you can download additional files.

 To download and use highlight definition files, select Edit > Preferences > Text Editor > Generic Highlighter.